AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryService/AllExternalDataReferences.md

 QueryService.AllExternalDataReferences Method
 =============================================
-AutomationML 2.1 APIReturns all ExternalInterfaces in the provided document or optionally in the caexObject and descendants, which are instances of the standard Interface class [ExternalDataConnector][1].
+Returns all ExternalInterfaces in the provided document or optionally in the caexObject and descendants, which are instances of the standard Interface class [ExternalDataConnector][1].

   **Namespace:**  [Aml.Engine.Services][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)